jamdang/deep-reinforcement-learning/p2_continuous-control/Report.md

 ### Ideas for Future Work

-For future improvement, any extension to the original DQN as described in the "Extensions to DQN" section of the [Rainbow Paper](https://arxiv.org/pdf/1710.02298.pdf) can be tried out.
+For future improvement, any extension to the original DQN as described in the "Extensions to DQN" section of the [Rainbow Paper](https://arxiv.org/pdf/1710.02298.pdf) can be tried out for critic network update.
+Techniques such as Bath Normalization can be tried with the network architecture to see if any improvement in training speed can be obtained.

+Also, other than DDPG, other DRL methods (e.g., PPO) can also be tried out to compare with the current performance.